 Throughout history there have been people who step beyond this, and have excelled in multiple fields, called Polymaths.
 One period in history produced several of the ones that are now most famous, the Renaissance period.
 Because of this, today most people know them as Renaissance Men.

 A Renaissance Man is anyone in Real Life or media who is an expert in many fields, having a broad base of skill and knowledge.
 This trope is an example of Truth in Television, as many experts in a field develop skills that are necessary in other fields, or find themselves requiring skills in another field.
-On the other hand, being a Renaissance Man used to be far easier than it is now, simply due to the unbelievable volume of knowledge that two centuries of scientific progress have produced.
-A hundred years ago it could be reasonable for a single intelligent man to know all of humanity's scientific knowledge, but well...
+On the other hand, being a Renaissance Man used to be far easier than it is now, simply due to the unbelievable volume of knowledge that five centuries of scientific progress have produced.
+A few hundred years ago, it could be reasonable for a single intelligent man to know all of humanity's scientific knowledge, but well...
 Science Marches On.
 For these reasons, in the modern age, people who study a lot of topics beside their basic activity fall towards the Jack-of-All-Trades end of the spectrum instead of achieving true mastery in all of them.